Mt. Fremont Fire Lookout is located in the Sunrise area of Mt. Rainier National Park.

 From Seattle, it takes about 2 hours and 15 minutes to get to the Sunrise Visitor Center.
 You’d park there and start the hike following signs to Frozen Lake and Mt.
 Fremont Lookout.
 The hike is rated as moderate, and the views along the way are incredible.

 Elevation gain: 1200 ft.
 Highest Point: 7200 ft.

 Parking Pass/Entry Fee: National Park Pass (I have the annual pass, American the Beautiful.)

-- The Sunrise area is subject to closures quite early in the snow season due to the high elevation.
-Please visit the#left-area .post-meta a for road status and alerts.
+The Sunrise area is subject to closures quite early in the snow season due to the high elevation.
+Visit the NPS website for updated road status and alerts.

 Wildflowers at its peak at TIPSOO LAKE – NACHES PEAK LOOP TRAIL

 Lastly, if you happen to be in the Mt.
 Rainier National Park area in the summer around July and August, do take a detour to Tipsoo Lake for wildflower meadows.
 You don’t have to hike it, just park at the parking lot and walk out to the lakes.
 It’s where many Washingtonians’ secret photography spots and people even get married here.
 Be sure to remind others to stay on trails to protect the fragile plants and flowers here.